auth0/docs/articles/private-cloud/onboarding/private-cloud.md

 ## Updates

 Auth0 issues automatic monthly updates to the Private Cloud.
-The [Private Cloud Release Notes](https://auth0.com/releases/) will contain full details on the changes made to your deployment.
+The [Private Cloud Release Notes](https://auth0.com/releases/) will contain full details about the changes made to your deployment.

 ::: note
 The four most recent Private Cloud releases are considered to be the **Active Releases**.